 .bashrc and add these two lines to the end -

 # All your projects will be saved in python-dev folder export PROJECT_HOME=~/python-dev # ~/python-dev/virtualenvs will contains python interpreters for each project. export WORKON_HOME=~/python-dev/virtualenvs # source the virtualenvwrapper script source /usr/local/bin/virtualenvwrapper.sh

 python-dev to any name you wish.
 Your virtual environments will be created at that location.

 Now restart your terminal to source the

-It will create myproject folder in the python-dev directory.
-To activate a project
+myproject folder in the python-dev directory.
+To activate this project -

 Alternatively you can create project using

 mkproject command.
 It will create a virtual environment as well as a project directory in the